 When the average recruiter looks at their data, they are likely to see simply masses of CVs and emails.
 This creates stress and an impractical working environment.

 Like the 3Cs (candidates, clients and consultants), an ideal oilfield is a “prospect”.
 And like your recruitment data silos, the oilfield is layered / segmented.
 By understanding what these layers are, you’ll have an easier time finding your oil, segmenting your data, converting it, and making placements.

 Data is Vanity.
 Subscribers are Sanity

-To help with GDPR, best-practice process and sanity, I’ve developed a concept for data to help recruiters understand how to segment data and generate ROI from their data.
+To help with GDPR, best-practice process and sanity, I’ve developed a concept for data that I call the "dig up stupid" model, to help recruiters understand how to segment data and generate ROI from their data.

 This is data that you haven’t got yet – it’s either not been created, not applied, not heard of you.
 It’s data you need to be ready for.
 You need to convert it when it appears – followers are not your key to success, opted-in subscribers are the key to warm calls and relevant job applicants.